Enhancing the sensitivity to neutrino oscillation parameters using synergy between T2K, NO$\nu$A and JUNO: Future Sensitivities

 \section{Future Sensitivities}

 In this section, we present the future CP--violation discovery, octant and mass--hierarchy sensitivities expected from \nova, T2K, and JUNO.
 We assume exposures of $13.305\times 10^{21}$ ($6.25\times 10^{21}$) POT for the $\nu$ ($\bar\nu$) run of \nova, $9.85\times 10^{21}$ ($8.15\times 10^{21}$) POT for the $\nu$ ($\bar\nu$) run of T2K, and 6 years of JUNO data (corresponding to $\sim 10^5$ IBD events).
 The true value of $\dcp$ is varied over its full range $[-180^\circ,180^\circ]$, while the remaining oscillation parameters are fixed at the current global best--fit values from Ref.~\cite{NuFIT6.0,Esteban_2024}.
+In this section, we analyze the future sensitivities of NO$\nu$A, T2K, and JUNO.
+Accordingly, we adopt the latest global-fit results~\cite{NuFIT6.0,Esteban_2024} as the baseline for the fixed parameters as well as the allowed ranges of the free parameters.

 In Fig.~\ref{fig:cpv_future}, we show the CP--violation discovery sensitivity.
 For these plots, the test values of $\dcp$ are restricted to the CP--conserving choices $0$ and $180^\circ$.
 The $\chi^2$ between the true and test spectra is computed with \textsc{GLoBES}, and for simulated data the resulting $\Delta\chi^2$ is equivalent to $\chi^2$.
 The $\Delta\chi^2$ values are marginalised over all test oscillation parameters.
 In the case of a known hierarchy, the true and test hierarchies are fixed to be identical.
 In the case of an unknown hierarchy, both NH and IH are included as test hypotheses and subsequently marginalised.